hughhyndman/pgtokdb/README.md

 ## Building the Extension

-TBD
+This whole section needs to be written.

 ### Mac and Linux
 tbd

 ### Windows

+Notes:
-URL to Postgres page that describes the build process Install Perl
+* URL to Postgres page that describes the build process
+* Install Perl
-Install clang
+* Install clang
-Open a shell with x64 Native Tools Command Prompt for VS2019
+* Open a shell with x64 Native Tools Command Prompt for VS2019

 ### Regression Tests
 The project has a test directory that contains a lengthy PGSQL script (and matching kdb+ script) that runs through both happy and exception paths of the extension.
 To run these tests, first start a local instance of kdb+ that loads its script file and listens on port 5000.